-- As we consider the fact that we move toward our most dominant thoughts, we need to allow God to reprogram our thoughts through prayer.
-The bible directs us to pray often - refer to Philippians 4:4-7, James 5:13-16, 1 Thessalonians 5:16-18, Ephesians 6:18, and Romans 12:12 for a few examples.
-Even on our best days, however, we sometimes find it difficult to pray.
-What are some things that can keep Christians from praying? - 2.
+- 1. As we consider the fact that we move toward our most dominant thoughts, we need to allow God, through prayer, to reprogram our thoughts.
+Even on our best days, what are some things that can keep Christians from praying?
+Refer to Philippians 4:4-7, James 5:13-15, 1Thessalonians 5:16-18, Ephesians 6:16-18, Romans 12:12, and Proverbs 15:29 for examples on the power of prayer. - 2.
 The opposite of anxiety is trust.
-Developing our prayer lives is an important step in trusting God.
-As we learn to grow in this area of our lives, what can we do to be more effective with our prayers?
-In contrast what might keep our prayers from being as effective as they could be?
-Refer to Matthew 6:5-13 and 1 Timothy 2:1-4 for examples. - 3.
+Developing our prayers lives is an important step in trusting God.
+As we learn to grow in this area of our lives, what might keep our prayers from being as effective as they could be?
+Refer to Proverbs 3 for examples of how God can help you if you trust Him. - 3.
 Reread Philippians 4:8 with emphasis on the descriptive words: true, noble/honest, just/right, pure, lovely, admirable, excellent, and praiseworthy...
 Who else fits the description of ALL these things?
-How does focusing your mind on such things help you to find the peace of God?
+How does focusing your mind on such thing help you to find the peace of God?